Items

 "Commonwealth of Australia (2019) Key Results of the 2018 Public Consultation: National Arts and Disability Strategy.
 Canberra: An initiative of the Meeting of Cultural Ministers" Reads, in part "Between 24 September and 3 December 2018, people shared their stories and ideas about arts and disability in Australia.
 The Meeting of Cultural Ministers asked to hear these ideas and stories.
 The Meeting of Cultural Ministers is made up of the Cultural Ministers from the Australian Government and state and territory governments.
 The statistics in the report all come from the online survey.
 These ideas and stories will help Ministers to make a new National Arts and Disability Strategy.

-- Adelaide International Fringe Festival
+- Melbourne International Arts Festival (MIAF)

 -